scylladb/scylladb/docs/cql/dml/select.rst

     SELECT * FROM users;
     SELECT * FROM users WHERE birth_year = 1981;

-because in both cases, Scylla guarantees that these queries' performance will be proportional to the amount of data returned.
+because in both cases, ScyllaDB guarantees that these queries' performance will be proportional to the amount of data returned.
 In particular, if no users were born in 1981, then the second query performance will not depend on the number of user profiles stored in the database (not directly at least: due to secondary index implementation consideration, this query may still depend on the number of nodes in the cluster, which indirectly depends on the amount of data stored.